Training Colorado educators about Sustainable Co-existence between ranchers and wolves

 Project outcomes:

 In 2021 we worked with several networks of professionals to build a library of educational materials, website, and to offer presentations.
-We offered our first training in 2022.
-We have coordinated with several groups to provide education, technical assistance, and policy advice for developing the management plan.
+We offered our first training in 2022, followed by others targeted for producers, for extension agents, and for rural communities.
+We have coordinated with several groups to provide education, technical assistance, and policy advice for developing the management plan, and documented much of these efforts on our website or through peer-reviewed and other publications.
+The outcome from this is that producers have a great deal of high quality information to help them understand many different aspects of wolf reintroduction, from their value to Colorado citizens to how to manage their livestock losses, and to get cost sharing and compensation for predation.

 We have hosted or supported with speakers and materials multiple presentations to assist growers that are concerned about reintroduction.
 We held a two-day workshop and training for agents that are in counties likely to experience conflicts between wolves and livestock in October, 2022.
 We also held a workshop for producers to reinforce agent experience and to give agents a chance to meet with producers from the Blackfoot Challenge in Montana that have successfully worked to mitigate wolf (and grizzly bear) losses for over 20 years.
-Both meetings were very well received.
+Both meetings were very well received, and agents in key counties have been trained and provided with the necessary resources to assist with wolf management in their counties.

 Success stories: